SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 The Environment will automatically add some config settings to your trajectory.
 Thus, you can always look up how your trajectory was run.
-This encompasses all above named parameters, as well as some information about the environment.
-This additional information includes a timestamp as well as a SHA-1 hash code that uniquely identifies your environment.
+This encompasses all above named parameters as well as some information about the environment.
+This additional information includes a timestamp and a SHA-1 hash code that uniquely identifies your environment.
 If you use git integration (:ref:`more-on-git`), the SHA-1 hash code will be the one from your git commit.
 Otherwise the code will be calculated from the trajectory name, the current time, and your current pypet version.